-I provided art direction, illustration, layout and lettering for Sherwood's Fall 2015 brochure, aimed at young children eager to Explore Something Amazing.
+I provided art direction, illustration, layout and lettering for Sherwood's Fall 2015 brochure, aimed at young children ready to Explore Something Amazing.

-Buttercream is a fine dining and tattoo event hosted by Butterfat Studios in collaboration with Chef Sam McDermott of Buttermilk.
-Its inaugural event took place on Valentine’s Day 2015, featuring exquisite small plates and a hand-sized tattoo.
-A second, blackwork-themed night took place in May, and later this month, they'll host a Hawaiian-themed Luau with Lost Lake Tiki.
+Buttercream were a series of fine dining and tattoo event hosted by Butterfat Studios.
+The inaugural event took place on Valentine’s Day 2015, featuring exquisite small plates and, as with all things Butterfat, beautiful tattoos.
+They've since hosted a handful of other events, including a super-fun Hawaiian-themed Luau in collaboration with Lost Lake.